 A driver in Georgia owes his fellow drivers a duty to act reasonably while driving.
 Drivers who fail to yield the right of way have likely breached this duty.
 If such a driver causes an accident that injures another person, the responsible driver can be held liable for the injuries he caused.

 There may be other legal theories on which a failure to yield lawsuit may be litigated if the responsible driver violated a Georgia safety statute by failing to obey a yield sign.
-If you are unsure as to whether you are entitled to damages from your car accident, ask an experienced attorney at The Law Office of Terrence R. Bethune.
+If you are unsure as to whether you are entitled to damages from your car accident, ask an experienced attorney at the Bethune Law Firm.

 Atlanta car accident attorney Terrence R. Bethune has almost 20 years of experience litigating failure to yield and other car accident cases.
-If you have been injured in a failure to yield accident, contact the Law Office of Terrence R. Bethune for a case evaluation in which we will discuss your legal options and the damages to which you may be entitled.
-Call us now at (470) 709-0666 or fill out our online contact form to schedule your free appointment.
+If you have been injured in a failure to yield accident, contact Bethune Law Firm for a case evaluation in which we will discuss your legal options and the damages to which you may be entitled.
+Call us now at 1-800-INJURED or fill out our online contact form to schedule your free appointment.